Why your funnel approach is failing?

 3. Behavioral Pairing

-This last suggestion for upgrading your customer service is behavioral pairing and is a relatively new technology.
-For returning customers with a history of interacting with your brand, you can better assist them by pairing them with the right representative based on their previous requests, behaviors and communications.
+This last suggestion for upgrading your customer service is a behavioral pairing which is a relatively new technology.
+For returning customers with a history of interacting with your brand, you can better assist them by pairing them with the right representative based on their previous requests for comments, behaviors, and communications.

 Over 80% of businesses that are shifting their focus to improving their customer service are seeing an increase in revenue.
 (HubSpot)